matze/ocl-regressions/README.md

 ### Building

-An OpenCL installation should be present, if so you can build with

-    $ ./waf configure
+You must have GLib 2.0 installed (package libglib2.0-dev on Debian-based systems) and one of the many OpenCL SDKs.
+If the requirements are satisfied you can build with

-    $ ./waf
+    $ make

 and run the suite over a range of GPUs with

-    $ ./build/check --first=0 --last=4
+    $ ./check --first=0 --last=4